- Open Access

 Controlling for all other variables, intervention participants showed significantly lower levels of systolic blood pressure than controls (-1.79 mmHg; 95%CI = -3.10 to -0.47), and lower resting heart rate; intervention participants exhibiting a value 2.08 beats less than the controls (95%CI: -3.28 to -.089).
 Finally, an intervention effect was apparent for BMI, indicating that the intervention increased BMI by 0.18 units (95%CI: 0.01 to 0.34) compared to the control group.

-Costs of the intervention
+Cost-effectiveness of the intervention

 The current study found mixed support for the intervention.
 We predicted that this worksite physical activity intervention would increase self-reported levels of physical activity compared to a control group and that this in turn would be associated with reductions in blood pressure, percentage body fat, resting heart rate and BMI.
 Whilst there was no change in self-reported physical activity, diastolic blood pressure or percentage body fat, the intervention group showed significantly greater reductions in systolic blood pressure and resting heart rate than the control group.
 In addition, BMI increased modestly in the intervention group compared with control.